Kim Stanley Robinson

 During a drive to visit his parents, still just up the coast in Orange County, as he passed through Camp Pendleton Marine Base he was struck by the contrast between that undeveloped patch of land and the surrounding urban sprawl, and came up with the idea to write a trio of alternate futures for that place, the Orange County trilogy.
 The first book, The Wild Shore, would be set in that very patch of undeveloped land, while the second, The Gold Coast, was an opportunity to use science fiction as autobiography and finally express poetically his feelings about Orange County's orange grove past and urban sprawl future that had been bubbling in his mind for twenty years.

-The Mars trilogy is the result of a long-time passion of Robinson for Mars, as was obvious since his earlier writings.
+The Mars trilogy is the result of a long-time passion of Robinson for Mars, as was obvious from his earlier writings.
 In the trilogy he was able to use the scientific research he conducted in Martian geography for Icehenge and realize the full scope of social experimentation that he had initiated with the Orange County trilogy.

 Humanism, utopia, environmentalism, transcendentalism